rubensworks/article-ldtraversal-security-short/content/conclusions.md

 In this article, we have identified ten prospective security threats related to LTQP, inspired by known threats in related domains.
-For each threat, we proposed one or more theoretical mitigations.
+For each threat, we proposed one or more avenues for mitigations.

 Some of these threats can already be partially tackled through existing security threat mitigation techniques aimed at both *LTQP engine developers* and *data publishers*.